A Full-waveform Approximation of Finite-Sized Acoustic Apertures: Forward and Adjoint Wavefields: Numerical Results

-\textit{On-grid sampling.} Using the full-field approach, the wavefield must be approximated on the positions sampled on a regular grid.
-The computational grid used for this experiment was described at the beginning of this section.
-Because the approach used in the \textit{Field II} toolbox is inherently analytic, this toolbox has the potential of directly calculating the wavefield on arbitrary positions.
-Here, because the \textit{Field II} toolbox is used as a benchmark for evaluating accuracy of the full-field approach, the analytically calculated wavefield is sampled and recorded in time and on the same sampled positions as used for the full-field approximation.
+\item \emph{On-Grid Sampling.} In the full-waveform approach, the wavefield is typically approximated at discrete grid points.
+The grid configuration used in this experiment was described earlier in this section.
+In contrast, the \textit{Field II} toolbox employs an inherently analytical framework, allowing direct computation of the wavefield at arbitrary spatial positions.
+For benchmarking purposes, the analytically computed wavefield was sampled at the same grid positions used for the full-waveform approximation.

-\textit{Off-grid sampling.} A set of 64 point receivers are used for approximating and recording the wavefield on off-grid positions.
-A spherical-coordinates representation, $(r,\theta,\varphi)$, was used for defining positions of receiver points.
-Here, $r \in \left\{ 6.5, 5, 3.5, 2 \right\}$cm are set, and are distances to the disc's centre, which is the origin of the Cartesian coordinates.
-The polar angles are set $\varphi \in \left\{ 0, \pi/6, \pi/4, \pi/3 \right\}$.
-In addition, the azimuthal angles are set $\theta \in \left\{ \pi/4, 3\pi/4, 5\pi/4, 7\pi/4 \right\} $.
-The receiver positions are ordered based on changing $\theta$, $\varphi$ and $r$ in order.
-Accordingly, for receiver points 1-4, $r=6.5$cm and $\varphi=0$ are set, and the positions are changed by the azimuthal angles $\theta$.
-For receivers set 5-8, 9-12 and 13-16, $r=6.5$cm is set and $\varphi$ is changed to $\pi/6$, $\pi/4$ and $\pi/3$, respectively.
-The procedure for the next set of receivers 17-32, 33-48 and 49-64 are the same except $r$ is changed to 5, 3.5 and 2cm, respectively.